Three-body bound states of two bosons and one impurity in one dimension: The model and method

-For given $g_i$, the search for the discrete energies $-\kappa^2$ in (\ref{eqSTM}) to obtain non-zero solution $f_i(k)$ is a difficult task.
-However, we can deal with this difficulty in an alternative way.
-Suppose that for a given energy $-\kappa^2$, we first solve the eigenvalue problem
+For given $g_i$ and $\theta_i$, to obtain non-zero solution $f_i(k)$ in (\ref{eqSTM}), we need to search for the discrete energies $-\kappa^2$, which is a difficult task.
+However, we can bypass this difficulty by solving the eigenvalue problem